vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 The result set is so small, it's not possible to measure how more memory-efficient it was though.

-So let's try on the bigger result set and let's store the result in a new table:
+Let's try on the bigger result set and let's store the result in a new table:
 ```sql
 .set-or-replace fullColoursWithTemperatures <|
 let maxDelta=1s;